wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1819.md

 25 Moreover , the number of the captives of the men of Britain was about four hundred.

-26 Now Macdonough was a good man , neither was he full of boasting and vain-glory : he arrogated .to himself no praise en account of his success , but ascribed the victory to the pleasure of the Almighty.
+26 Now Macdonough was a good man , neither was he full of boasting and vain-glory : he arrogated to himself no praise on account of his success , but ascribed the victory to the pleasure of the Almighty.

-27 And as it is written , in the word of the Lord , unto you , so he took care of the prisoners , and em- ployed skilful physicians to bind up the wounds of the maimed.
+27 And as it is written , in the word of the Lord , DO UNTO ALL MEN AS YE WOULD THEY SHOULD DO UNTO YOU , so he took care of the prisoners , and employed skilful physicians to bind up the wounds of the maimed.

 28 Then were the children of Columbia exceedingly rejoiced ; yea , their hearts were made glad ; and they praised Macdonough for his noble deeds.

-29 Moreover , the great Sanhedrim honored him ; and a piece of land , which overlooketh the lake , was. given unto him , for an inheritance
+29 Moreover , the great Sanhedrim honored him ; and a piece of land , which overlooketh the lake , was given unto him , for an inheritance

-30 That , in his old age , and when he was well stricken in years , he might remember with joy the strength of his youth , and smile upon the spot , where fleet to fleet , he triumphed . over the enemies of freedom ;
+30 That , in his old age , and when he was well stricken in years , he might remember with joy the strength of his youth , and smile upon the spot , where fleet to fleet , he triumphed over the enemies of freedom ;

 31 And where his children's children might point , and say , It was there the guardian angel of Columbia permitted our father to humble the pride of Britain.

 CHAP.
 XLVII.

-Battle of Plattsburgh--defeat of Sir George Prevost ,
+Battle of Plattsburgh--defeat of Sir George Prevost.

 NOW while Macdonough was capturing the royal fleet of Britain , upon the lake , the gallant Macomb scattered destruction amidst the army of Prevost.